Farha

 D: Darin J. Sallam, Jordan, 2022, 1h32m

 Programmed as part of the Asian Diaspora on Screen series in collaboration with the Dartmouth Asian American Studies Collective (DAASC).
+Presented in partnership with the Palestine Solidarity Coalition of Dartmouth Students.

 “Farha depicts a relatively small-scale tragedy considering the scope of the violence.
 Yet the drama, which primarily unfolds in a tiny storage room, speaks volumes.”